realA10001986/Time-Circuits-Display/README.md

 Then enter the [keypad menu](#how-to-program-datestimes-for-the-destination-and-last-time-departed-displays) and set your favorite *Destination* and *Last time departed* times.

-Time-travelling will naturally lead to the displays showing other times.
+Time-traveling will naturally lead to the displays showing other times.
 To bring them back without rebooting, enter keypad command ```998```.

 #### 	&#9193; I want my TCD to show/cycle movie times

 In this case, head to the Config Portal and
 - set the **_Time Cycling Interval_** to the desired interval

-Time-travelling will interrupt the cycling of movie times for 30 minutes.
+Time-traveling will interrupt the cycling of movie times for 30 minutes.

 ### Keypad reference